spacemeshos/testnet-guide/backup.md

 4. Enter your wallet passphrase when prompted

 ?> Forgot your wallet passphrase?
-The only way to restore it is using your 12 words list backup
+The only way to restore it is using your 12 words list backup.

+?> You can also access the restore wallet command from the app settings screen.

 Congratulations! your wallet is now restored from the backup file.